RomelTorres/alpha_vantage/README.md

 * Add tests for incompatible parameter raise errors.

 ## Star if you like it.
-If you like or use this project, consider showing your support by staring it.
+If you like or use this project, consider showing your support by starring it.

 :venezuela:-:de: